Multiple Hankel matrix rank minimization for audio inpainting: Introduction

 In the present paper, the fundamental assumption is that a~segment of audio can be effectively approximated using an autoregressive (AR) process.
 This assumption is nevertheless not utilized directly by modeling the latent AR coefficients.
 Rather, as in \cite{Sasaki2018:Declipping.multiple.matrix.rank.minimization}, we exploit the fact that the Hankel matrix constructed from a block of an AR signal is low-rank.
 While \cite{Sasaki2018:Declipping.multiple.matrix.rank.minimization} treats clipped audio, we propose an optimization problem dealing with missing samples and solve it by an algorithm similar to the referenced one.
 Since missing audio usually appears in compacts blocks of samples, in the experiments we focus on this particular case.

 Our first contribution is the introduction of a novel method into the context of audio inpainting.
-Second, while \cite{Sasaki2018:Declipping.multiple.matrix.rank.minimization} evaluates their respective algorithm solely on speech, our approach, which includes several proposed modifications, is tested against the state-of-the-art methods also on a~standard music dataset.
+Second, while the authors in \cite{Sasaki2018:Declipping.multiple.matrix.rank.minimization} evaluate their respective algorithm solely on speech, our approach, which includes several proposed modifications, is tested against the state-of-the-art methods also on a~standard music dataset.

 The main idea of \cite{Sasaki2018:Declipping.multiple.matrix.rank.minimization} is actually not brand new.
 Optimization involving Hankel matrices has been proposed in \cite{Takahashi2013:Hankel_matrix_declipping} and \cite{Takahashi2015:Block.Adaptive.Declipping.Null.Space} for the case of audio declipping, and in \cite{Yokota2022:Soft.smoothness.for.audio.inpainting.using.latent.matrix.model.ARXIV} for audio inpainting.
 Compared to these works, \cite{Sasaki2018:Declipping.multiple.matrix.rank.minimization} proposes to involve \emph{multiple} matrices in the optimization, leading to an improved reconstruction efficiency.